 Dena Sharp simplifies even the most complicated issues in class action litigation.
-Dena currently represents prescription drug purchasers as co-lead counsel in In re Restasis Antitrust Litigation and In re Humira Antitrust Litigation matters, and as a member of the End-Payer Steering Committee in In re Generic Pharmaceuticals Pricing Antitrust Litigation, a massive price-fixing case against dozens of drug companies.
+Dena currently represents prescription drug purchasers as co-lead counsel in the In re Restasis Antitrust Litigation and In re Humira Antitrust Litigation matters, and as a member of the End-Payer Steering Committee in In re Generic Pharmaceuticals Pricing Antitrust Litigation, a massive price-fixing case against dozens of drug companies.
 She also represents clients of a fertility center whose eggs and embryos were compromised by a freezer tank malfunction.

-Outside the courtroom, Dena is co-author of the widely-cited Sedona Principles: Best Practices and Principles for Electronic Document Production (Third Edition).
+Dena is co-author of the widely-cited Sedona Principles: Best Practices and Principles for Electronic Document Production (Third Edition).
 She serves on the board of directors of the Impact Fund, a public interest nonprofit, and as vice chair of the Advisory Council for the Duke Law School Center for Judicial Studies.
 In 2018, Dena was elected to the American Law Institute, which is comprised of prominent judges, lawyers, and law professors.
-An editor of the Duke Law Proportionality Guidelines and Best Practices, Dena is also co-author of a chapter in the ABA’s “Class Action Strategy and Practice Guide.”
-She routinely speaks on issues pertaining to civil procedure and electronic discovery, and serves as a co-chair and a faculty member of the annual Judicial Training Symposium for Federal Judges, a conference co-hosted by the Federal Judicial Center and Electronic Discovery Institute.
+She is an editor of the Duke Law Proportionality Guidelines and Best Practices, and co-author of a chapter in the ABA’s “Class Action Strategy and Practice Guide.”
+She routinely speaks on civil procedure and electronic discovery issues, and serves as a co-chair and a faculty member of the annual Judicial Training Symposium for Federal Judges, a conference co-hosted by the Federal Judicial Center and Electronic Discovery Institute.

 - Externed for the Honorable Phyllis J. Hamilton of the Northern District of California